Skip to product information

 Color fidelity

-Red inspired by the only original Roman vexillum preserved in the Pushkin Museum in Moscow
+Red inspired by the only original Roman vexillum preserved at the Pushkin Museum in Moscow

 Product: Historical-philological Vexillum